XRPO: Pushing the limits of GRPO with Targeted Exploration and Exploitation: Experiment

-\paragraph{XRPO achieves substantially faster training convergence.} Beyond accuracy improvements, Figure~\ref{fig:efficiency-gsm8k} shows that \name achieves noticeable training efficiency speedup on Qwen2.5-Math-1.7B when trained on the MATH training dataset.
+\textbf{\name achieves faster training convergence.} Beyond accuracy improvements, our experiment shows that \name achieves noticeable training efficiency speedup on Qwen2.5-Math-1.7B when trained on the MATH training dataset.
 Specifically, it reaches 82.5\% accuracy on GSM8K by step 420, whereas GRPO requires approximately 1K steps to achieve similar performance, yielding a speedup of $2.4\times$.
-Similarly, on MATH-500~\citep{lightman2023letsverifystepstep} (Figure~\ref{fig:efficiency-math500}), XRPO attains 75\% accuracy by step 450, compared to GRPO’s about 1.2K steps, corresponding to a $2.7\times$ speedup.
-Figure~\ref{fig:efficiency-step-adv} further shows that XRPO's advantage metric converges earlier, entering a more stable learning phase.
-These findings validate the efficiency of our exploration–exploitation design: by focusing rollout allocation on edge-policy cases, the model quickly absorbs salient information and effectively expands its decision boundaries.
+Similarly, on MATH-500~\citep{lightman2023letsverifystepstep}, \name attains 75\% accuracy by step 450, compared to GRPO’s about 1.2K steps, corresponding to a $2.7\times$ speedup.
+These findings validate the effectiveness of our exploration–exploitation design: by prioritizing edge-policy cases, the model quickly absorbs salient information and effectively expands its decision boundaries. \camready{Detailed training dynamics curves are provided in Appendix~\ref{app:training_dynamics}.}

-\paragraph{\name achieves better inference efficiency.} Figure~\ref{fig:inferece-speed} shows that \name reaches correct solutions with substantially shorter response lengths, reflecting more efficient and precise reasoning.
-In particular, \name reduces average response length by 13.6\% on AIME’24 and 13.4\% on AIME’25 relative to GRPO.
-This indicates that \name learns to reason in a more targeted fashion, avoiding redundant steps and converging to solutions more directly.
+\textbf{\name introduces negligible training overhead.} \name only introduces limited overhead and could operate at comparable latency compared to the vanilla GRPO algorithm.
+We evaluated the per-step end-to-end latency using a batch size of 64{,} 256 rollouts per prompt, and two dynamic rounds to better simulate common training settings.
+Our results indicate that the per-step latency ratio between \name and baseline GRPO is about 1.047, mere 4.7\% overhead.
+The ICL corpus is loaded once at the start of training (4.22 seconds), advantage-shaping introduces nearly no overhead (0.329 seconds), and constructing ICL prompts is extremely fast ($<$ 0.001 seconds per prompt) due to simple hash-map lookups over precomputed neighbors and responses.

+We further provide a theoretical latency analysis in Appendix~\ref{app: latency_analysis}.
+This analysis shows that the overhead introduced by dynamic rollout allocation becomes negligible when the rollout workload is large, while remaining bounded in the worst case.
+Overall, \name not only reduces the number of convergence steps but keeps near-identical per-step latency.